 Frequently Asked Questions

-1. Is the Invisible Web something I should learn to use?
+Is the Invisible Web something I should learn to use?

-To be honest, that’s a question only you can answer.
+That’s a question only you can answer.
 What do you want to use the Invisible Web for?
 If it’s to find library books or look through old newspapers, it definitely has its benefits.
 However, using sites like Spokeo should only be done with the best of intentions.

-2. Is the Invisible Web safe?
+Is the Invisible Web safe?

 If you start to wade into Dark Web waters, it’s not as much about safety as it is about legalities.
 If you stay in Deep Web territory, there is plenty you can do where online safety isn’t a significant concern.
 Understanding how to use Tor is one of the best ways to familiarize yourself with the Deep Web and what you can really do.

-3. Can I get in trouble for using the Deep Web?
+Can I get in trouble for using the Deep Web?

 At the end of the day, searching on the Deep Web should be done cautiously.
-Some of the deep web search engines here are perfectly okay to explore, but once you get into the Tor world, your online guard should be up.
+Some Deep Web search engines discussed here are perfectly okay to explore, but once you get into the Tor world, your online guard should be up.

 Our latest tutorials delivered straight to your inbox